joshzcold/Cold-Family-Feud/readme.md

 Put /game on the projector/screen share.

 you'll want to screen share using an application that shares your audio

+Have your players go to http://[IP_ADDRESS]:3000/buzzer to register for the game

 ### Screen Share Audio Linux